-1. Use Rails
+1. Use Railing

 2. Select the Proper PPE

 If you’re going to use Personal Fall Arrest Systems (PFAS), you need to ensure you’re choosing the proper equipment.
-All full-body harnesses that meet ANSI standards will perform the same, despite their cost, however, that price differential is getting you something.
-Sure, sometimes it’s just a name, but other times it’s functionality that you’re getting or sacrificing, such as extra D-rings, fireproof material, or arc-safe design.
-Sometimes, a more expensive harness is more expensive simply because it’s been made to be more comfortable.
+All full-body harnesses that meet ANSI standards will perform the same, despite their cost.
+However, that price differential can get you something extra.
+Sure, sometimes it’s just a name, but other times its functionality that you’re gaining or sacrificing, such as extra D-rings, fireproof material, or arc-safe design.
+Sometimes, a more expensive harness costs more simply because it’s been made to be more comfortable.

 3. Inspect Your PPE